At the Goddess’s Gate: Manidwipa’s Iron Enclosure and the Discipline of Sacred Choice

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is the Iron Enclosure (loha-prakara) and its role in Manidwipa?
+What is Manidwipa’s Iron Enclosure in this essay?